MamounH/uniapp/README.md

 - Jenkins for CI/CD
 - GitHub for VS
 - AWS and Docker for deployment.
-- SSL digital certificate to encrypt trafic and help to secure information such as user data.
+- SSL digital certificate to encrypt trafic and help to secure information such as users data.

 ![](Screenshots/Pipeline.png)
+Simple Pipeline.

 ## AWS